-- 3. Remove chicken to a serving platter; keep warm.
-Skim fat from cooking juices; transfer to a small saucepan.
-Bring liquid to a boil.
-Combine cornstarch and water until smooth.
-Gradually stir into the pan.
+- 3. Remove chicken to a serving platter and keep warm.
+Strain cooking juices and skim fat; transfer to a saucepan.
+Combine cornstarch and water until smooth; stir into juices.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Spoon some of the sauce over chicken and serve the remaining sauce on the side.
 Yield: 4 servings.

 1 serving: 319 calories, 13g fat (6g saturated fat), 107mg cholesterol, 947mg sodium, 18g carbohydrate (11g sugars, 0 fiber), 31g protein.

 "We love the satisfying taste of this barbecued chicken!
 Yum!"

 "Just trying this today 9/20/14 for the 1st time.
 I'll let you know how it turns out!"

 "Thought this was a great recipe"

 "Sounds great, but had a question for those that have made this recipe.
 3-4 hours on low heat doesn't sound right.
 Did it cook through in this amount of time or should it be on the high setting?
 Thanks everyone!"